 People fly around the globe to experience the awe-inspiring majesty of the Grand Canyon.
 Trails, both in the National Parks and other sections of the canyon, range from easy, flat rim hikes to challenging descents (followed by their strenuous uphill returns).
-The canyon is best hiked during Spring or Fall.
-In Winter it is blanketed in ice and snow.
-And Summer brings temperatures as high as 120 degrees at the base.
+The canyon is best hiked during spring or fall.
+In winter it is blanketed in snow and ice.
+And summer brings temperatures as high as 120 degrees at the base.
 The areas surrounding the canyon are also full of beautifully dramatic hikes, worth taking the time to explore.
 Mileage noted below, is one way.

-Scroll down to explore Grand Canyon area hikes.
+Scroll down to explore both Grand Canyon and Grand Canyon area hikes.
 Click hike names for full details.

-★★★★★ Bright Angel Hiking Trail to Indian Gardens / Difficult / 4.5 miles
+★★★★★ Bright Angel Hiking Trail to Indian Gardens / South Rim / Difficult / 4.5 miles

 This quintessential Grand Canyon’s hike descends 4.5-miles to a lush green oasis.
 Indian Gardens, on the canyon’s middle plateau, features a babbling brook and leafy trees perfect for resting and recuperating under.